Skip to main content

 Modules

 Modules are containers for multiple resources that are used together.
-A module consists of a collection of .tf and/or .tf.json files kept together in a directory.
+A module consists of a collection of .tf, .tofu, .tf.json, and/or .tofu.json files that are kept together in a directory.

 Modules are the main way to package and reuse resource configurations with OpenTofu.